 With the 2014 World Cup behind us and the Rio 2016 Summer Olympics ahead, Rio de Janiero is having a very big moment in the sun in the past few years—and the tourists are flocking.
 But just a two-hour drive northeast of the city's bright lights and busy streets lies an oasis of calm: Armação dos Búzios, Brazil.
 With rocky hills and stunning beaches, the little beach town offers the coastal atmosphere and cultural flair of Rio—without all the hustle and bustle.
 Designed by celebrated Brazilian architect Octavio Raja Gabaglia, Insólito Boutique Hotel is also a major draw for locals and guests alike with eclectic antique/modern design elements and a happening beach lounge.

 Where to Stay: Insólito Boutique Hotel

-Croatia seems to be the place to be on the Adriatic Sea (and it truly is remarkable), but we’re raising the ballot for newer neighboring nation Montenegro.
-“A Balkan gem that’s small, spectacular—and cheap,” as The New York Times describes it, the coastal country offers breathtaking coastal views, boating, and history.
+Croatia seems to be the place to be on the Adriatic Sea (and it's remarkable), but we're raising the ballot for newer neighboring nation Montenegro.
+The coastal country offers breathtaking coastal views, boating, and history.
 Recently opened after a six-year renovation, the Aman Sveti Stefan resort is set on a three-acre island, with luxurious suites, spas, and dining in repurposed 15th-century cottages.